makersmakingchange/OpenAT_Design_Guide/Design_Elements_For_3D_Printed_Parts/Battery-Covers.md

 # Battery Covers

 When using a 9V battery, it is important to have the battery accessible to the user, but still protected, secure, and out of the way.
-In the Open Playback recorder, this is done with a battery cover similar to what you would find in a television remote.
+In the Open Playback Recorder, this is done with a battery cover similar to what you would find in a television remote.

 <img src="Photos/Battery_Cover/Battery_Cover_IMG1.png" width="300"  alt="A battery cover holding a 9V battery. "><img src="Photos/Battery_Cover/Battery_Cover_IMG2.png" width="300" alt="The battery cover with a 9V battery installed into the open playback recorder. ">